logzio/logz-docs/_source/logzio_collections/_security-sources/sophos.md

 ##### Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+You can search or filter for Sophos logs, under `type:sophos-ep`.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).